 A Market order is the most widely used order in the stock market.
-With the help of Market Order, you can buy or sell immediately at the current market price.
+With the help of a Market Order, you can buy or sell immediately at the current market price.
 Typically, if you are going to buy any stock, then you will pay the current market price or near the ask price.

 If you are going to sell any stock, then you will pay the current market price or near the bid price.

-As a Trader or Investor, you always remember one thing that the last traded price is not necessarily the price at which the market order will be executed.
+As a Trader or Investor, you always remember one thing the last traded price is not necessarily the price at which the market order will be executed.
 In the volatile market, the price at which you execute the trade can be different from the last traded price.
 The price will remain the same only when the bid/ask price is exactly at the last traded price (LTP).

 The Market orders do not guarantee a price, but market orders do guarantee the order’s immediate execution.

-Market orders are most popular among the investors and traders who want to buy or sell a stock or index at the current market price.
+Market orders are most popular among investors and traders who want to buy or sell a stock or index at the current market price.
 The Market orders will give the guarantee to get the trade immediately or will be executed as soon as possible.